 What an Activity Plan Defines

 An Activity Plan answers four questions:- What starts the work?
-A manual start, intake upload, task status change, another Activity completing, or another trigger.
+A manual start, intake upload, task status change, another Activity completing, or a Trigger.

 - What steps run?
 A graph of CREATE_TASK, SCRIPT, BRIDGE_CALL, EXECUTION, LLM, AGENT, and APPROVAL steps.